 I live in a house filled with constant noise, toys, running and pounding little feet and lots of little cuddles, kisses and giggles that can brighten any grey day (as well as a fair share of tantrums and strops).

 I have always wanted to have a large family of my own, so I was devastated when I was told that my husband and I had a less than 5% chance of conceiving naturally.
 Luckily after IVF, my perfectly healthy and happy son, James, was born naturally and very quickly in 2011.
-Thankfully I did not have to undergo any further IVF procedures and my family grew when my daughter, Isabelle, was born in 2013, followed by my youngest son, William, born in 2016 (and yes, I would still like to have more children).
+Thankfully I did not have to undergo any further IVF procedures and my family grew when my daughter, Isabelle, was born in 2013, followed by my youngest son, William, born in 2016 and then my identical twin girls, Olivia and Charlotte were born in 2019 (and yes, I would still like to possibly have another child, though I would end up having to drive a bus!).
 I will always treasure and look back on all of my pregnancies and labours with pride and happiness and a feeling that I have learnt something from each one that I can use to help and support the families I work with.

 I am constantly on the look-out for courses and workshops to attend.
 I have attended a number of various ones such as rebozo, Thai yoga pregnancy massage, breastfeeding and hypnotherapy courses as well as regular courses to keep my First Aid certificate up to date.
 I enjoy reading research papers (such as why hypnotherapy works, the brains affect on the sympathetic system) and books related to pregnancy, birth and the postnatal period (the fourth trimester).
 I am always trying to broaden my knowledge and find further inspiration and ideas that I can share with you and the more I learn about it all the more I want to keep learning about it.
 Just as every baby is different so is every birth, parent and family.